Welcome to our project documentation page, work in progress. If you have questions, check the community page and ask us!

 What is it?

 OtterCast is an open-source audio streaming device running Linux.
 Based on a Sochip S3 SoC, featuring a Webinterface, shairport-sync, snapcast, Spotify Connect and pulseaudio sink/source.
+With a resolution of 24bit at 48kHz, combined with an elegant analog design and real time latency compensation OtterCast provides you with the best wireless audio experience.

 Why do I want it?

 Because it plays your favorite music over the air, reliably, whenever you need it.
+Is there more to say?

 Where should I go next?